chrplr/PCBS/docs/testing-tour.rst

   2**100

 This should display the 100 power of 2.
-Press `Ctrl-D` to exit python, and again the exit the Terminal.
+Type ``quit()`` to leave Python and press `Ctrl-D` to close the Terminal.
 Basic Python is working.

 Check Git